For Teachers

 You are a gifted educator, but sometimes you feel stuck trying to figure out why a student isn’t making progress.
-You’re looking to better understand the neurodiverse needs of all of your students and how anxiety may be impacting their learning so you can unlock their potential!
+You want to better understand the neurodiverse needs of your students so you can unlock their potential!

 You became a teacher because you want to make a difference in the life of a child, but you’re starting to question if you can meet the needs of such a diverse group of learners.

-What Educators Are Saying About Dr. Emily’s On-demand Training
+What Educators Are Saying About The Neurodiverse Classroom®

-When you enroll in The Neurodiverse Classroom® On-demand Training, you get:
+When you enroll in The Neurodiverse Classroom®, you get:

-Immediate and forever access to six 1-hour video lessons: These videos walk you through the learning, behavioral, and mental health needs of your students including better understanding autistic students, gifted students, students with ADHD, learning disabilities, sensory processing differences, high anxiety, aggressive behavior, and social struggles.
-You will also learn how to create an inclusive neuro-affirming classroom, increase your mental wellness self-care toolkit, and strengthen your collaboration with parents.
+• Immediate and forever access to six 1-hour video lessons: These videos walk you through the learning, behavioral, and mental health needs of autistic students, gifted students, students with ADHD, learning disabilities, sensory processing differences, high anxiety, aggressive behavior, and social struggles.

 6 hours of professional development